 About the Shadow R1

-Through a combination of sensors, Shadow adds a comprehensive intelligence gathering capability to ISTAR Force.
+Through a combination of sensors, Shadow contributes to the comprehensive intelligence gathering of the RAFs ISTAR Force.
 Its output is particularly valuable to ground commanders.

-The Shadow’s electro-optical and electronic capabilities complement those of the Sentinel R.Mk 1, its data combining with that gathered by Sentinel and other platforms to help analysts prepare comprehensive intelligence product.
-Satellite communications links enable information download during a mission and the aircraft is also fitted with a comprehensive defensive aids suite.
+The Shadow’s high definition electro-optical and electronic sensors complements other platforms and capabilities, helping analysts prepare comprehensive intelligence products.
+Satellite communications links enable information to be downloaded and off-boarded during a mission and the aircraft is also fitted with a defensive aids suite.

 Originally a Beechcraft product, subsequently marketed as Beech and then Hawker Beechcraft under Raytheon ownership, and now regarded as a Beechcraft product under Textron Aviation, the King Air has most recently been developed into the King Air 350.
-More capable than earlier versions, the King Air 350 was offered as a special missions platform from the outset and spawned the new generation MC-12 ISR platform ordered for the US Air Force in July 2008 against an urgent need to improve intelligence gathering in Afghanistan.
+More capable than earlier versions, the King Air 350 was selected as a special missions platform from the outset against an urgent need to improve intelligence gathering in Afghanistan.

-A similar requirement led the RAF to commission an initial four Shadow R.Mk 1 aircraft, based on the King Air 350CER, under an urgent operational requirement.
-Delivered to V(AC) Sqn in 2009, the Shadow features an underfuselage electro-optical sensor turret, a variety of integrated sensors and extensive communications capability, managed from operator consoles in the cabin.
+This requirement led the MOD to commission an initial four Shadow R Mark 1 aircraft, based on the King Air 350CER, under an Urgent Operational Requirement.
+Delivered to the RAF to be operated by 5 (AC) Squadron in 2009, the Shadow features an under fuselage electro-optical sensor turret, a variety of integrated sensors and an extensive communications capability, managed from operator consoles in the cabin.

 Beechcraft Shadow R.Mk 1: